liquid-collective/liquid-collective-protocol/natspec/WLSETHV1.md

 Transfers tokens between two accounts

-*If _from is not the message sender, then it is expected that _from has given at leave _value allowance to msg.sender*
+*It is expected that _from has given at least _value allowance to msg.sender*

 #### Parameters